sdminonne/rh-blogs/RHACM-backup-and-restore/Backup and restore ACM.md

 ### Registering the managed cluster

-The current solution to register each managed cluster consists in having each managed cluster `registration` operator to register to the new Hub.
+The current solution to register each managed cluster consists in having each managed cluster `registration` operator  register to the new Hub.
 Each managed cluster `registration` operator watches the `bootstrap-hub-kubeconfig` secret inside `open-cluster-management-agent` namespace.
 The general idea is:
  1. Generate the new HUB kubeconfig (dr-hub2 in our case)
  2. Fetch admin-kubeconfig secret from the managed cluster namespace.
- 3. Supplying the authorization to `registration` operator to register the managed cluster
+ 3. Supplying the authorization to the `registration` operator to register the managed cluster
  4. Using kubeconfig fetched at point 2 to replace the `boostrap-hub-kubeconfig` with kubeconfig generated at point 1